waszee/THP_BLE_ESP32_MS8607-/README.md

 # THP_BLE_ESP32_MS8607- Temperature, Pressure, and Humidity -- ESP32C3 used for servers and Raspberry Pi used to run the Bluetooth LE client.

-This project connects two ES932 microcontrollers with temperature, humidity, and pressure sensors to monitoring computer system via Bluetooth low energy.
+This project connects two ES32C3 microcontrollers with temperature, humidity, and pressure sensors to a monitoring computer system via Bluetooth low energy.
 In the initial applicatiion TE MS8607 sensors where used.
-Later development will evaluate the BME 280 and 680 sensors as well as remote thermocouple.
+Later development will evaluate the BME 280 and 680 sensors as well as remote thermocouples.

 The idea was to place one sensor inside and the other outside and let the client computer plot readings.
 This should be useful for HVAC monitoring and help monitor the environment in a house, lab, or other area.
 The connections to the server are made via a wireless BLE client using Python BLEAK.
 The sensors used the